sical/NameThatChart/README.md

 ### Quizz and task attribution

-Once an user click on the start button from : http://namethat-env.cfuws7rm8t.eu-west-1.elasticbeanstalk.com/ , he begins first, a small test to determine his knowledge.
+Once an user click on the start button from : http://namethat-env.cfuws7rm8t.eu-west-1.elasticbeanstalk.com/ , he begins a small test to determine his knowledge.

 This test, ask the user to complete few tasks.
 Each task answered right gives the user some points. those points allows us to estimate the user capacity and display adapted content.